+Technology is central to how we operate, and

+functional expertise of our auditors with

+2. A vear in review

+5. Ethics and

+independence

+6. People

+7. Technology

+10. Appendices

-Next Generation Audit
+Our Next Generation Audit (NGA)

-As part of our commitment to building trust and delivering sustained outcomes, the PwC Network is investing in a multi-year effort to deliver a new global audit platform to power our Next Generation Audit (NGA), ultimately replacing our legacy technologies such as Aura and Connect.
-By exploring and investing in new technologies and redefining underlying audit processes, PwC will further standardise, simplify, centralise and automate our audit work.

-PwC's investment will accelerate ongoing innovation and enable us to respond to changing stakeholders' needs while taking advantage of emerging technologies, provisioning a transformed audit experience focusing on continuous guality enhancement.
-PwC's vision for NGA is to provide efficient, robust and independent assurance and non-audit insights across financial and non-financial information, helping to build trust in what matters to our stakeholders.
-As PwC gains momentum around the Next Generation Audit programme, we will continue to release new capabilities on an ongoing basis to enhance guality and the overall audit experience.
+As part of our commitment to building trust and delivering sustained outcomes, the PwC Network is investing in a multi-year effort to deliver a new global audit platform to power our next generation audit, ultimately replacing our current core technologies.
+By exploring and investing in new technologies and redefining underlying audit processes, PwC will further standardise, simplify, centralise, and automate our audit work.
+PwC's investment will accelerate ongoing innovation and enable us to respond to changing stakeholders' needs while taking advantage of generative AI and other emerging technologies, providing a transformed audit experience focusing on continuous quality enhancement PwC's vision for NGA is to provide efficient, robust and independent assurance and audit insights across financial and non-financial information, helping to build trust in what matters to our stakeholders.

+As PwC gains momentum around the next generation audit programme, we will continue to release new capabilities on an ongoing basis to enhance quality and the overall audit experience.
+There have been significant investments across the PwC Network into Generative AI as we seek to reimagine how we further enable our people by leveraging the power of AI.
+We are focused on promoting a culture of responsible usage of AI while supporting ongoing interest and quickly evolving potential use cases for AI including Generative AI.